Joseph the original “Nazarite”

 P.S.
 Joseph’s many relatives tallied 66, 70, 75…

 Tally 66: Gen. 46:8-26 names the descendants of Israel; it names the descendants of Jacob and his twelve sons who went to Egypt.
 Joseph went there earlier than his brothers.
 They “meant evil” against Joseph – for they should have known better than to sell their brother as a slave – even before Moses rebuked this crime: “He who kidnaps a man and sells him, or if he is found in his hand, shall surely be put to death.”
 (Ex.
-21:16) The sum of 66 names counted the names of the 12 patriarchs and their living male offspring (inclusive of Joseph – and his two sons in the Masoretic text).
+21:16) The sum of 66 names counted the names of the 12 patriarchs and their living offspring (inclusive of Joseph – and his two sons in the Masoretic text).
 This sum did not count the wives of Joseph’s brothers.
+The tallies of 33 and 66 (Gen. 46:15 and Gen. 46:26) include Jacob and Leah’s daughter Dinah and apparently include their granddaughter too – as his son’s daughter was mentioned earlier in Gen 46:7.
+Both came to Egypt.

 Tally 70: Then the more inclusive sum of 70 (Gen. 46:27) was for all the house of Jacob living in Egypt.
 It included Jacob himself and his living wives Leah, Zilpah, and Bilhah.
 (Still this sum of 70 still included Joseph – and his two sons in the Masoretic text.
 But it appears the Septuagint’s 75 includes more generations of Joseph’s family within the family of Jacob living in Egypt.)

 Tally 75: In Acts 7:14, Stephen stated: “Then Joseph sent and called his father Jacob and all his relatives to him, seventy-five people.”
 However, Steven’s figure of 75 would be calculated for a specific reason.
 (So Stephen would calculate 75 regardless of using either the Masoretic text or the Septuagint.)
 He calculated 75 by adjusting 66 and noting the details of Pharaoh’s mandate.
 In Gen. 45:18-19, Pharaoh specifically stated whom Joseph should summon to reside in Egypt: Joseph’s brothers, their wives, little ones, and Joseph’s father.
-But Pharaoh did not explicitly include Joseph’s step-mothers, half-sister, etc. If Stephen estimated that Pharaoh and Joseph had summoned 11 sisters-in-law for Joseph’s 11 brothers, then Stephen would calculate 75 (66 living male offspring of Jacob – 1 Joseph – 2 offspring of Joseph + 11 sisters-in-law + 1 Jacob).
+But Pharaoh did not explicitly include Jacob’s wives.
+If Stephen estimated that Pharaoh and Joseph had summoned 11 sisters-in-law for Joseph’s 11 brothers, then Stephen would calculate 75 (66 living offspring of Jacob – 1 Joseph – 2 offspring of Joseph + 11 sisters-in-law + 1 Jacob).
+Although Judah’s wife had already died (Gen 38:12), Simeon apparently had two (Gen. 46:10).